earthwave/eolis_demo_notebooks/cryotempo_eolis_website_demo_notebook_point.md

    ]
   },
   {
-   "cell_type": "markdown",
-   "metadata": {},
-   "source": [
-    "Function to retrieve data from a net cdf file and store as a dataframe."
-   ]
-  },
-  {
    "cell_type": "code",
    "execution_count": 2,
    "metadata": {},
    "outputs": [],
    "source": [
-    "def extract_data_from_net_cdfs(filepath):\n",
+    "# Function to retrieve data from a net cdf file and store as a dataframe.\n", "def extract_data_from_net_cdfs(filepath):\n",
     "    \n",
     "    data = {}\n",